 Caring for an elderly parent while maintaining a full-time career is a challenge that many individuals, particularly those in the sandwich generation, face today.
 The dual responsibility of caregiving and professional obligations can lead to immense stress, emotional exhaustion, and a feeling of being perpetually overwhelmed.
-However, with the right resources, strategies, and support, it is possible to strike a balance that ensures both your career and caregiving duties are managed effectively.
+However, with the right resources, strategies, and support, it is possible to balance work and caregiving effectively.

 Understanding the Challenge